What is hepatitis A and B?

 As already mentioned, it is advisable to be vaccinated against hepatitis A at the same time with a combination vaccine.

-This article was written by: Armin Schafberger – physician and health scientist, as well as former medical officer of the German AIDS service organization.
+This article was written by: Armin Schafberger - doctor and health scientist, as well as former medical officer of the German AIDS service organization.